 Students at Key Stage 3 are taught dance at different times throughout the year.
 Year 7 take part in dance lessons within their PE curriculum.
-Year 8 are taught one lesson of dance per fortnight throughout the year.
+Year 8 and 9 are taught one lesson of dance per fortnight throughout the year.
 These are mixed gender classes.
 Students focus on developing their performance, choreography and evaluation skills through different themes and dance styles.
 The curriculum is structured into different units of work per rotation of dance lessons.
 These units cover themes such as different dance styles, topical issues and professional works.

 Key Stage 4 Curriculum

 Students at Key Stage 4 are offered the BTEC Tech Award in Performing Arts (Dance).
 This allows students to study dance as a vocational course with ample performance opportunities.

 Students at Key Stage 5 are offered the BTEC Level 3 Extended Certificate in Performing Arts (Dance).
 This is the equivalent of one A Level.
 Students follow a vocational course studying a range of dance styles with ample performance opportunities.
 Students study different dance styles, dance analysis, professional works, choreography and performance.

 Year 7, 8 and 9 students are offered the opportunity to attend a Dance club which runs at lunch time throughout the year.
 Students are given the opportunity to perform as part of the club in all school events.